jeffreysorgen/golf-club-sensors/activity.md

 Sender/Arduino is _Peripheral/Server_, and Reader/nRF Connect is _Central/Client_

 **Updating a characteristic.** When Y-axis, `y < -0.85`, changes from true to false or back, this is the moment to send BLE data, nothing else.
-Save on BLE energy.
+Save on BLE energy. _Need to adopt energy-saving code later._

 Interesting: There are two GATT units, 0x2743 and 0x2744, which are _angular velocity (radian per second)_ and _angular acceleration (radian per second squared)_, respectively.
 Don't know whether I'd be able to use this.
 It's related to centripetal force.